dxw/playbook/guides/how-we-do-user-research.md

     - Your note taker, assistant or observer may not be able to join the session, so be prepared to take notes and recordings yourself

    Note that if the participant refuses all recording, including note taking, you may want to abandon the session.

-1. **Do not use your personal devices**

-   Always use your dxw provided device, rather than your personal device, when taking notes and photos, or making recordings.

-   Using our own devices in research means that personal data about research participants can be mixed into our personal data stores, like cloud photo libraries.
-And also runs the risk of participants, client staff and colleagues seeing our personal messages and  images.

 ### Using your dxw provided laptop